Fewnity/Xenity-Engine/Web site sources/src/script_api_reference/engine/screen/screen.md

 ---
 ### SetFullScreen
-Set if the window should be in fullscreen mode
+Set if the window should be in fullscreen mode.<br>
-Only for Windows and Linux, no effect on other platforms Does not affect the editor window
+Only for Windows and Linux, no effect on other platforms.<br>
+Does not affect the editor window.

 Parameters:
 - `useFullScreenMode`: True to enable fullscreen, false to disable